Module eremitalpa.eremitalpa

 dict of dicts that maps [node][partition] -> sequence, or dict that maps node -> sequence.

-def read_raxml_ancestral_sequences(tree, node_labelled_tree, ancestral_seqs, leaf_seqs=None)
+def read_raxml_ancestral_sequences(tree, node_labelled_tree, ancestral_seqs, leaf_seqs=None)-

 Read a tree and ancestral sequences estimated by RAxML.